ozovalihasan/micro-reddit/README.md

 - Added necessary validations for each model
 - Associated models if it is necessary

 ## Built With

 - Ruby on rails
 - Git
 - Shields.io

+## Setup

+- Clone this repository
+- Open terminal
+- Change directory by using `cd micro-reddit/`
+- Run `bundle install`
+- Open rails console by using `rails c`

 ## Authors